arkenrealms/evolution-realm/README.md

-# Arken: Evolution Isles
+# Realm Server for Arken: Evolution Isles

 A battle for supremecy takes place amongst the dragons of Haerra.

 ## Setup

-Node 14?
-Create secrets.json on server